TIP OF THE DAY

 Max Your Food Dollar

-Want to get the most bang for your buck at the grocery store?
-Here are some ways to save both money and time as you shop.- Try to shop once or twice a week at the most.
+- Try to shop once or twice a week at the most.
 You'll spend less money and will save time and gas money, too.

 - Eat before you shop so you aren't hungry at the store.
 Eating first will help you avoid impulse purchases and help you fight the urge to sample at the store.